felipenlunkes/felipenlunkes/README.md

 * :abacus: Experience implementing projects in **x86 Assembly**, **Java**, **C** and **Python**.
 * :seedling: Practice in shell scripting and maintenance/administration of Linux and FreeBSD systems.
-* :books: Currently improving myself in Python, Java and Rust.
+* :books: Currently improving myself in Java, Rust, Python and x86 Assembly.
 * :heart: Developing the [Hexagonix Operating System](https://github.com/hexagonix) (Hexagonix OS) as a hobby.

 > **This account is not used for professional purposes, only for personal and collaborative projects.**